imagej/imagej-omero/README.md

 The two mechanisms work differently and have different features:

 * __ImageJ-OMERO__ is built on ImageJ2.
 It is maintained by the ImageJ team.
-  You can install it using one of the OMERO-5.x update sites, replacing `x` with your version of the OMERO server.
+  You can install it using one of the OMERO-x.y update sites, replacing `x.y` with your version of the OMERO server.
 The paradigm is to download complete 5-D images from OMERO as ImageJ2 datasets, with blocks of pixels loaded on demand via the ImgLib2 cached cell image mechanism.
 It also supports